scratches/grpc-reflect/README.md

-# Spring Boot gRPC Sample
+# Spring gRPC Reflection

+This project aims to bring a more Spring-oriented programming model to gRPC, borrowing ideas from Spring MVC and Webflux, and also integrating with those frameworks.

-This project is a copy one of the samples from the [gRPC Spring Boot Starter](https://github.com/yidongnan/grpc-spring-boot-starter/blob/master/examples/local-grpc-server/build.gradle).
+There are a bunch of samples showing the features, all of which are copies (with extensions) of one of the samples from the [gRPC Spring Boot Starter](https://github.com/yidongnan/grpc-spring-boot-starter/blob/master/examples/local-grpc-server/build.gradle).
 Build and run any way you like to run Spring Boot.
 E.g:

 ```
 $ ./mvnw -pl app spring-boot:run